Darth-Knoppix/blog-game-dev/content/blog/2020-05-10-discovering-godot/index.md

 _The asteroids pulling the ship towards them with gravitational force whenever the ship is in the purple area_

-I decided to jump in and give Godot a try, I've tinkered with the engine over the past few weeks but this time I decided to make a prototype over a couple of hours.
-Something that proves a concept, it's a basic asteroids-like ship with planets that have gravitational pull.
+I decided to jump in and give Godot a try, I've tinkered with the engine over the past few weeks but this time I wanted to make a prototype over a couple of hours.
+Something that proves a concept, it's a basic asteroids-like game.
+It has some basic ship controls with planets that have gravitational pull.

 ### Ship movement

 !["Input map in Godot"](input.png "The input map in Godot used to setup player controls")

 The first piece of code we need is something to control our ship.
 To get a ship-like feel, we apply some force when the up action is pressed (set in the input manager as the 'W' key).
-Then left and right control our rotation.
+Then 'left' and 'right' control our rotation.
 That's it.
 It's not perfect and could definitely use some tweaking to get the right feel but for a quick prototype, it's fine for now.

 ```gdscript
 extends RigidBody2D